These 17 tips will help keep your ducks and chickens safe from predators in your back yard.

 Over the years, we’ve learned a thing or two (or seventeen) about how to keep backyard poultry safe while still providing them a great life.
 What’s the secret?
 Unfortunately, there’s no single, silver bullet solution.

 Instead, think of our 17 recommended poultry safety measures as a checklist of precautions you can take.
 With each recommendation you check off the list, you further reduce the statistical likelihood that a predator will injure or kill your backyard ducks or chickens.
+If you don’t think you can take the steps mentioned below, you may want to strongly consider building a large protected duck run for your flock where they can spend the day since that’s the only guaranteed way to keep them from being killed by predators.

 In no particular order, here are 17 ways to keep your ducks and chickens safe from predators in your back yard: